geotsad/Academic-Projects/README.md

-# Academic-Projects
+# Academic Projects - ECE AUTH
-This repository contains all the coding projects and assignments from my university undergraduate studies.
+Welcome to my academic projects repository.
+This collection includes projects developed during my undergraduate studies at the Department of Electrical and Computer Engineering, Aristotle University of Thessaloniki.

 ## Languages used
 - **C**